joschout/Multi-Directional-Rule-Set-Learning/README.md

 This project contains a Python module for learning **multi-directional rule sets**, accompanying our paper:
 > Schouterden J., Davis J., Blockeel H.: *Multi-Directional Rule Set Learning.* To be presented at: Discovery Science 2020

 Multi-directional rule sets are useful in cases where the user is not able to indicate a target attribute in advance, as they can predict any attribute given all others.
-A multi-directional rule set can consists of multi-target rules (i.e. rules with multiple targets in their head), or single-target rules (where different rule can have diffferent targets as their head).
+A multi-directional rule set can consists of multi-target rules (i.e. rules with multiple targets in their head), or single-target rules (where different rules can have diffferent targets as their head).

 ## Table of Contents